thelonelinux/LibraryManagementSystem/Documentation_and_Learning.md

     * Many old codes has been deprecated when moving/migrating from SpringBoot 2.x to 3.x
     * You can see the errors when some annotation does not work, even if it's  a dependency you have added.
-      	* Example for Spring DATA JP
+      	* Example for Spring DATA JPA
-      	  	* This was working fine in Entity class annotation in Student
+      	  	* This was working fine in Entity class annotation in Student (In spring 2.x)
       	  	  	* import javax.persistence.Column;
 			* import javax.persistence.Entity;
 			* import javax.persistence.Id;